cianclarke/Respizer/README.md

 sudo apt-get install graphicsmagick
 ```

-If you need help installing graphicsmagick see the (graphicsmagick website)[http://www.graphicsmagick.org/].
+If you need help installing graphicsmagick see the http://www.graphicsmagick.org/.

 Installation